 Consumer Medicine (CM) is gaining momentum through wearables and tests that are marketed directly to consumers with a promise to help users take control of their health.
-COPE is an empirically informed philosophical analysis of how self-monitoring and self-testing for health optimisation impact healthcare and how health is experienced and strived for in a data-intensive society.
+Consumer Medicine: Philosophical and Ethical Implications (COPE) is an empirically informed philosophical analysis of how self-monitoring and self-testing for health optimisation impact healthcare and how health is experienced and strived for in a data-intensive society.

 Companies and policymakers stress the potential of CM to improve disease prevention.
 Yet, concerns are raised about the scientific validity of CM and the risk of medicalizing healthy people.
 There is a need to explore how CM technologies impact experiences of health and expectations of medicine.